 For Centrify media assistance in Australia or New Zealand, call John Harris at Impress Media on +61 8 8431 4000 or email email@example.com.

-Centrify, the leader in securing hybrid enterprises through the power of identity services, has launched its new Analytics Service, which uses machine learning to assess and respond to risk based on user behaviour.
+Centrify, the leader in securing hybrid enterprises through the power of identity services, has enhanced its Centrify Identity Platform to increase administrator security and ease of use for managing Mac computers.